Mara-Li/obsidian-canvas-css-class/README.md

 This plugin do two things :
 - Add the class `.canvas-file` to the DOM of each canvas file, and adding the attribute `[data-canvas-path="filepath"]`
 - Allow you to add custom css class to canvas, using a modal input.
 Obviously, you can also remove the css-class using the plugin, with the settings or the commands modal.

----
 Yeah, that's it.

-> **Note**
+> [!NOTE]
 > Actually, the plugin doesn't load any CSS in your canvas.
 You need to write your own CSS, and add it into your `.obsidian/snippets` folder.
 > Get more information about snippets [here](https://help.obsidian.md/Extending+Obsidian/CSS+snippets).

+The plugin will automatically follow file moved, renamed or deleted, so you don't need to change the path in the settings!

 # Usage